Dario Zanatta: Scotland

-Ayr United

-On July 21, 2020, Zanatta signed for Championship club Ayr United on a one-year deal.
+In July 2020, Zanatta signed with Scottish Championship club Ayr United on a one-year deal.
 He scored on his debut for Ayr in a Scottish League Cup tie against Albion Rovers on October 6, 2020.

-Raith Rovers

-In March 2021, Zanatta would sign a pre-contract with Championship club Raith Rovers for the 2021–22 season.
+In March 2021, Zanatta signed a pre-contract with Scottish Championship club Raith Rovers for the 2021–22 season.
 He would make his debut for the club in July 2021 in a League Cup tie against Cowdenbeath.

-Hamilton Academical

-In August 2022, Zanatta moved to fellow Championship side Hamilton Academical for an undisclosed transfer fee and signed a two-year contract.
+In August 2022, Zanatta moved to fellow Scottish Championship side Hamilton Academical for an undisclosed transfer fee and signed a two-year contract.

-Pacific FC
+North America

-On February 20, 2024, Pacific FC announced the signing of the Victoria native on a free transfer, ahead of the 2024 Canadian Premier League season.
+In February 2024, Pacific FC announced the signing of the Victoria native on a free transfer, ahead of the 2024 Canadian Premier League season.

+In January 2026, he signed with Tormenta FC in USL League One.